2020 – A year to remember and a year to forget

 Even then I could not have imagined the wider technological transition that was just around the corner as a result of the pandemic, with millions of people working from home, videoconferencing, shopping and learning online.
 And I expect some of these changes will outlast the virus.

-One area where we at the Central Bank have been able to observe significant change is how money is being spent in Ireland (last week we published an article discussing cash usage in greater detail).
+One area where we at the Central Bank have been able to observe significant change is how money is being spent in Ireland (last week we published an article (PDF 726.39KB) discussing cash usage in greater detail).
 As the virus reached our shores in March and measures were taken to reduce its spread, total spending fell sharply (see Figure 2).
 As to be expected, given reduced opportunities to spend money physically in shops, restaurants etc., ATM withdrawals fell by more than spending through debit and credit cards.
 We can see that while total spending recovered to 2019 levels through the summer, ATM withdrawals did not, suggesting that cash usage reduced in comparison to increased card payments.

 Figure 2: Card Spending and ATM Withdrawals Relative to 2019